torvalds/linux/Documentation/admin-guide/sysctl/net.rst

 tipc_rmem
 ---------

-The TIPC protocol now has a tunable for the receive memory, similar to the tcp_rmem - i.e. a vector of 3 INTEGERs: (min, default, max)
+The TIPC protocol analw has a tunable for the receive memory, similar to the tcp_rmem - i.e. a vector of 3 INTEGERs: (min, default, max)

 ::